isildur13/Documentation/register.md

 	* Vagrant issues with 2.0.2 unable to install disksize-manage plugin.
 		* Don't blindly install packages using apt.
 Instead look at there website for new releases.
+>	* Vagrant box size could not be reduced to 5GB from default 10 GB need to inspect that..

 ## 7 April 2020: